openvinotoolkit/openvino/docs/Extensibility_UG/GPU_Extensibility.md

 > **NOTE**: As described in the previous section, all items like
 > `INPUT0_TYPE` are actually defined as OpenCL (pre-)compiler inputs by
-> the OpenVINO for efficiency reasons.
+> OpenVINO for efficiency reasons.
 See [Debugging
 > Tips](#debugging-tips) for information on debugging the results.

 ## Debugging Tips<a name="debugging-tips"></a>

 * **Using `printf` in the OpenCL™ Kernels**.
-To debug the specific values, you can use `printf` in your kernels.
+To debug the specific values, you may use `printf` in your kernels.
 However, be careful not to output excessively, which could generate too much data.
 The `printf` output is typical, so your output can be truncated to fit the buffer.
 Also, because of